-Prague is a photographers dream: It seems that everywhere you turn there is another building unlike any other.
+Prague is a photographer’s dream: It seems that everywhere you turn there is another building unlike any other.
 Photography is welcome in most areas of the city, but there are some places where it’s not permitted, like in historic churches.
 Signs posted near the church should say if photography is allowed inside.
-If you have permission you should still turn your flash off to avoid disturbing worshippers.
+If you have permission, you should still turn your flash off to avoid disturbing worshipers.

 Validate Public Transit Tickets